ToastShaman/toastshaman.github.io/content/posts/tiny-types.md

 ```

 The [parse, don't validate][3] mantra is all about parsing/validating incoming data to a specific type or failing in a controlled manner if the validation fails.
-It's about using trusted, safe and typed data structures inside your code and making sure all incoming data is handled at the very edges of your programs.
+It's about using trusted, safe and typed data structures inside your code and making sure all incoming data is handled at the very **edges** of your system.
-Don't pass incoming data deep into your code, parse it right away and fail fast if needed.
+**Don't pass incoming data deep into your code, parse it right away and fail fast if needed!**

 Alternatively, you can use my [toastshaman/tiny-types][4] implementation with JSON support.